Ant-Inspired Density Estimation via Random Walks: Random-Walk-Based Density Estimation

-As with Lemma \ref{collideprobbound}, the techniques used in Lemmas \ref{original_collision_probability} and \ref{per_agent_moments} can be applied to a single walk.
-We give two bounds that may be of independent interest\ifpodc ~(proofs in full paper)\fi. \begin{corollary}[Random Walk Visits Moment Bound] Consider an agent $a_1$ randomly walking on a two-dimensional $\sqrt{A} \times \sqrt{A}$ torus that is initially located at a uniformly random location and takes $t \le A$ steps.
+As with Lemma \ref{collideprobbound}, the techniques used in Lemma \ref{per_agent_moments} can be applied to bounding the moments of the number of equalizations of a single random walk.
+We give two bounds that may be of independent interest.
+Note that the first bound is slightly tighter (by a $\log 2t$ factor) than what would be obtained simply by replacing the use of Lemma \ref{collideprobbound} with Corollary \ref{equalizationProbBound} in the proof of Claim \ref{clm:per_agent_moments1}.

+\begin{corollary}[Random Walk Visits Moment Bound] Consider an agent $a_1$ randomly walking on a two-dimensional $\sqrt{A} \times \sqrt{A}$ torus that is initially located at a uniformly random location and takes $t \le A$ steps.
 Let $c_j$ be the number of times that $a_1$ visits node $j$.
-For all $j \in [1,...A]$ and all $k \ge 2$,
+There exists a fixed constant $w$ such that for all $j \in [1,...A]$ and all $k \ge 1$,